2100hq/2100-followme-server/README.md

 Check what 2100 tokens you own.
 This is the equivalent of your owned twitter addresses on the 2100 app.

-#### POST private/sendMessage(tokenid:string,message:string,threshold:number) => message
+#### POST private/sendMessage(tokenid:string,message:string,threshold:string) => message
 Post a message to your 2100 token channel.
 This message will also be sent to any users who hold any of your tokens over threshold.
-There is a default threshold set to 1 cent if you do not provide a threshold.
+There is a default threshold set to 1/10**18 token if you do not provide a threshold.

 #### POST private/getMyInbox(start:Date,end:Date) => message[]